June is a great month. School’s out. The days are long. The weather’s warm.

 Summer weddings are pretty popular, and they may have started because of the blessing that this goddess bestowed on those wed in her sacred, namesake month.

 When did June become a name?

-In the United States, the name June skyrocketed in popularity in the early twentieth century.
-In 1925, it was the 39th most popular name for a baby girl, as favored as Sarah and Allison are today.
-The name fell out of popularity through the rest of the century, but it has recently been back in vogue.
+In the United States, the given name June skyrocketed in popularity in the early twentieth century.
+In 1925, it was the 39th most popular name for a baby girl … a place held by the name Natalie today.